I-ShadowStar/Comfy-UmiAI-Indemnitate/README.md

 ---

+### Updating

+**Node giving you a strange issue after updating?
+Right click the node and press "Fix Node (recreate)" and it'll repopulate with correct default values**

 ## 🔌 Wiring Guide (The "Passthrough" Method)

 The UmiAI node acts as the "Central Brain".
 You must pass your **Model** and **CLIP** through it so it can apply LoRAs automatically.